aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 ##### 2.4.2 **Element Nodes**

 DOM properties such as `childNodes`, `firstChild` and `nextSibling` don't distinguish between element nodes and other node types, such as comments or text nodes, which are often just spaces between two tags.
-Due to this reason, when walking the DOM, you may have to check the type of node, in order to filter out non-element nodes.
-However, actually this checking is unnecessary DOM work, because most mordern browsers have offered APIs for you, and they are certainly better to be used. (**In IE6, it should be 24 times faster, while 124 times faster in IE7**, but older IE versions are only supported for `children` to access.)
+Due to this reason, when walking the DOM, you may have to check the type of node, to filter out non-element nodes.
+However, this checking is actually unnecessary DOM work because most modern browsers have offered APIs for you, and they are certainly better to be used. (**In IE6, it should be 24 times faster, while 124 times faster in IE7**, but older IE versions are only supported for `children` to access.)

 Property|Use as replacement for :-------|:---------------------